Connect with a certified trainer for free

 Surgical Treatment

-If non-surgical treatments are not successful in relieving your symptoms of carpal tunnel syndrome, your doctor may refer you to an orthopedic surgeon.
-Your surgeon may recommend a procedure called carpal tunnel release, which makes more room for the median nerve so it is no longer pinched.
-Pressure on the nerve is decreased by cutting the ligament, a band of tissue that forms the roof of the carpal tunnel space.
+If non-surgical treatments do not relieve symptoms of carpal tunnel syndrome, your doctor may refer you to an orthopedic surgeon.
+The surgeon may recommend a procedure called carpal tunnel release, which creates more space for the median nerve.
+This is done by cutting the ligament that forms the roof of the carpal tunnel, reducing pressure on the nerve and relieving symptoms.

 Recovery